Quadratically Enriched Tropical Intersections: Introduction to Tropical Geometry

 where $\varphi:A\longrightarrow \Q$ is the restriction of a convex rational function to the set of indices $A$.
 We can think of the variable $t$ as the variable of $\mathbb{G}_m$ whose specialization to $t=1$ is our initial polynomial.

-The family $f_t$ can be seen as an element of the polynomial ring $k\{\{t\}\}[x,y]$ with coefficients in the field of Puiseux series $k\{\{t\}\}$.
+The family $f_t$ can be seen as an element of the polynomial ring $k\Puiseux[x,y]$ with coefficients in the field of Puiseux series $k\Puiseux$.
 The field of Puiseux series has a valuation given by

 given that $a_{i_0}\neq 0$.
-Let $\nu\coloneqq -\val\colon k\Puiseux\rightarrow\mathbb{Q}\cup \{-\infty\}$.
+Let $\nu\coloneqq -\val\colon k\Puiseux\longrightarrow\mathbb{Q}\cup \{-\infty\}$.
 Then $\nu$ satisfies